 School-Success professionals, teachers, and social workers in Alpena, Alcona, Montmorency, and Presque Isle counties submit families to the Volunteer Center's Christmas Wish List.
 Those submitting are in a position to verify need, obtain specific gift requests, and maintain anonymity.
 The Volunteer Center does not accept submissions from individuals.
 The Christmas Wish List collaborates with the Salvation Army, Vietnam Vets Toys for Kids, Shelter Inc, and other groups to eliminate duplication of services.

-Gifts must be returned during the week of Monday through Thursday, December 3-7, from 8:30 a.m. - 5:00 p.m. in ACC’s Newport Center Building Room 104.
-To ensure that each child’s wish is fulfilled, all gifts must be turned in by the deadline of Thursday, December 6, at 6:00 p.m.
+Gifts must be returned during the week of Monday through Friday, December 2-6, from 8:30 a.m. - 5:30 p.m.
+Mon-Thurs, and 8:30-6:00 pm Friday. in ACC’s Newport Center Building Room 104.
+To ensure that each child’s wish is fulfilled, all gifts must be turned in by the deadline of Friday, December 6, at 6:00 p.m.
 Gifts should be labelled with child’s name and code number.

 Cash donations to the Christmas Wish List are always welcome and provide for purchase of unfulfilled wishes, food, and grocery gift cards.